Tawfiq06/Adaptive-Arena-Fighter/README.md

 Each arena has its own evolution rule tied to its biome.
 Every ~1.5 seconds a tile transformation fires.
 The map slowly becomes a different place than where the match started, which keeps both players moving and thinking.

-Tiles carry gameplay flags that the physics engine checks every frame: solid tiles block movement entirely, water tiles halve speed, lava and storm zones drain HP over time, and ice tiles preserve momentum so players slide past where they intended to stop.
+Tiles carry gameplay flags that the physics engine checks every frame: solid tiles block movement entirely, water tiles halve speed, lava and storm zones drain HP over time, and ice tiles preserve momentum so they cannot change direction until they hit something or reach the end of the ice.

 ---